-Applying for Student Loans: How do Private Student Loans Work?
+How Private Student Loans Work

-Before applying for a private student loan, it’s a good idea to see whether you can reduce the cost of your education through other forms of financial aid, such as grants, scholarships, and federal loans.
+Before you apply for a private student loan, see if you can reduce the cost of your education through other forms of financial aid, such as grants, scholarships, and federal loans.

 How to Get a Private Student Loan: Step by Step

-1) Research Your Student Loan Options
+Step 1: Research Your Student Loan Options

 - Mailing address